-- Vitamin C deficiency (scurvy) results in swollen gums, follicular hyperkeratosis and corkscrew hairs.
+- Scurvy, due to Vitamin C deficiency, results in swollen gums, follicular hyperkeratosis, corkscrew hairs, and bleeding in the skin.

-- Zinc deficiency causes a condition known as acquired acrodermatitis enteropathica with dermatitis around the mouth, hands, feet and anus.
+- Zinc deficiency causes a condition known as acquired acrodermatitis enteropathica (or an acrodermatitis enteropathica-like condition) with dermatitis around the mouth, hands, feet, and anus.

 Oral changes due to chronic alcohol use